george123wright/Portfolio/README.md

     \frac{ \text{score}_i }{ \max_j \{ \text{score}_j \} }
 $$

 These bounds are subject to contstraints.
-I have a minimum value of $\displaystyle \frac{2}{\text{Money in Portfolio}}$ constraint on the lower bound and the upper constraint is 0.1, with the excepetion of tickers that are in the Healthcare sector.
+I have a minimum value of $\displaystyle \frac{2}{\text{Money in Portfolio}}$ constraint on the lower bound and the upper constraint is 10%, with the excepetion of tickers that are in the Healthcare sector which have an upper bound of 2.5%.

 ## Running the Toolkit